natfarleydev/prd-markdown/markdown/advanced/advancedFeats.markdown

 have attained (see Special), and no more than once per round.

-**Special:** A monk of the four winds receives [Elemental Fist](#elemental-fist) as a bonus feat at 1st level, even if he does not meet the prerequisites.
-A monk may attempt an [Elemental Fist](#elemental-fist) attack a number of times per day equal to his monk level, plus one more time per day for every four levels he has in classes other than monk.
+**Special:** A monk of the four winds receives [Elemental Fist] as a bonus feat at 1st level, even if he does not meet the prerequisites.
+A monk may attempt an [Elemental Fist] attack a number of times per day equal to his monk level, plus one more time per day for every four levels he has in classes other than monk.